Migrating from Docusaurus

 See Configuring the sidebar for the full sidebar API.

-2. Port custom components
+2. Review copied components

 interface InfoBoxProps {